Why you need a quality ebike BMS

-A single battery cell on its own is not enough to meet your motor’s power requirements, but by combining multiple cells together we form a single, larger battery pack able to power your ebike motor for extended ranges.
+A single battery cell on its own is not enough to meet your motor’s power requirements, but by combining multiple cells together we form a single, larger battery pack able to power your ebike motor for higher speeds and extended ranges.
 Connecting battery cells in series increases the voltage required to meet the voltage requirement, while connected batteries in parallel increases the amperage to satisfy your motor’s current requirement.
 The volt requirement is met with ‘series’ connections, while the amp requirement is met with ‘parallel’ connections.
 With enough series and parallel connections, you form up a single battery pack from dozens, sometimes hundreds of cells able to power high wattage electric motors such as the 1hp geared hub motor laced into the rear wheel of your Unconquered Custom.

 This is how your motor receives the current necessary for its operation, from a single battery made up of many individual battery cells.
 However, individual battery cells within the pack do not drain, deteriorate, or perform at the same rate.
 Some cells will last longer than others, some cells will drain slower than others, and some cells sometimes glitch out and cause more problems than others.
 Without a BMS, and with so many individual cells acting independently you would quickly encounter multiple battery pack issues, since the individual cells would soon become unbalanced with one another.
 Soon your pack would be unable to power your motor at all.